tomlurge/visionion/README.md

 _flags_
 On closer inspection it became clear that most of the flags actually serve so little purpose that we will not use them in the visualization thereby trying to avoid visual clutter and distraction.
 They will remain in the scheme and will be imported in the Databae but will not be aggregated.
-Only the flags "Fast", "Stable", "BadExit" and "Authority" will be aggregated for teh following types of nodes:
+Only the flags "Fast", "Stable", "BadExit" and "Authority" will be aggregated for the following types of relays:
 				Fast	Stable	BadExit	Authority
 	Guard		x		x
 	Middle		x		x